Postrantor/Computer-Architectur/output.md

 <p>Thread Block</p>
 </blockquote></td>
 <td><blockquote>
-<p>A vectorized loop executed on a “Streaming Multiprocessor”
+<p>A vectorized loop executed on a  "Streaming Multiprocessor"
-(multithreaded SIMD processor), made up of 1 or more “Warps” (or threads of SIMD instructions).
-These “Warps” (SIMD Threads) can communicate via “Shared Memory” (Local Memory).
-OpenCL calls a thread block a “work group.”</p>
+(multithreaded SIMD processor), made up of 1 or more  "Warps"  (or threads of SIMD instructions).
+These  "Warps"  (SIMD Threads) can communicate via "Shared Memory"  (Local Memory).
+OpenCL calls a thread block a  "work group." </p>
 </blockquote></td>
 <td><blockquote>
 <p>A Thread Block is an array of CUDA threads that execute concurrently